In short, tiny stories are the many, many experiences—from moments to the micro-stories within your big stories—of your life.

 Your home.
 Your home away from home.
 Past homes.
 Your BFF’s home, growing up, where you used to spend so much of your time.
 Where you’ve learned.
 Where you’ve let your guard down.
 Where your heart was broken.
 Where you’ve explored your passions.

-They’re about the places that molded, unfolded, and shaped you into who you are today.
+They’re about the places that molded, unfolded, and shaped who you are today.

 Your tiny stories are about all seasons of life.

 They’re of familiar, predictable traditions and also of foreign, unexpected newness.